ARTICLE I

 crosses municipal boundaries they are enabled to oversee environmental issues for the

-ral benefit of all county residents.
+general benefit of all county residents.

 M. The Westmoreland County Integrated Water Resources Plan (2018) addresses all water